Biostatistics

 Biostatistics involves the theory and application of statistical science to address questions in public health and clinical medicine and to advance biomedical research.
 The faculty includes leaders in the development of statistical methods for observational studies and clinical trials, studies on the environment, and genomics/genetics.
 The department’s research in statistical methods and bioinformatics and its interdisciplinary collaborations provide many opportunities for student participation.
 The Department of Biostatistics offers the PhD through Harvard Griffin GSAS and the Master of Science through Harvard T. H. Chan School of Public Health.

-The PhD program in biostatistics trains students in the areas of probabilistic and statistical theory, biostatistical and bioinformatics methods, statistical computation and algorithm development, the ability to collaborate and communicate effectively with scientists in related disciplines, and the ability to teach biostatistics and bioinformatics effectively to general or specialized audiences.
+The PhD program in biostatistics trains students in the areas of probabilistic and statistical theory, biostatistical methods, statistical computation and algorithm development, the ability to collaborate and communicate effectively with scientists in related disciplines, and the ability to teach biostatistics effectively to general or specialized audiences.
 The PhD program includes training in the development of methodology, consulting, teaching, and collaboration on a broad spectrum of health-related problems.

 The First Two Years